cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 - Insufficient data
 - Did not include information-retrieval tasks

-Chen et al. (2000) also mention the Text REtrieval Conference (cosponsored by the National Institute of Standards and Technology and the U.S. Department of Defense.
+Chen et al. (2000) also mention the Text REtrieval Conference (cosponsored by the National Institute of Standards and Technology and the U.S. Department of Defense).

 Desinging realistic and practical tasks is a challenging issue in the design of informatoin visualization evaluation.
 A need for the development of task-feature taxonomies is also needed.
 This development is contingent on the an understanding of how users utilize visualozation capabilities.